Arrested For Credit Card Fraud in Fort Worth?

 Have you been accused of using someone else’s credit or debit card number without their permission?
-Have you been contacted by a detective?
-You can be easily charged with the crime of Credit or Debit Card Abuse.
+Have you been contacted by a detective recently?

-This is a serious charge of a State Jail Felony and the possible penalty range is from 180 days to 2 years in State Jail Prison and a fine of up to $10,000.
+Did you know credit card fraud and abuse us is a State Jail Felony in Texas?
+The possible penalty range is from 180 days to 2 years in State Jail Prison and a fine of up to $10,000.

-But he also has a proven record of professional success.
 In addition to getting literally hundreds of cases dismissed and charges dropped, he’s also recognized as one of the top 100 trial lawyers in the nation according to The National Trial Lawyers.
-He even possesses a license to practice in front of our nation’s highest court – the United States Supreme Court!
+He also possesses a license to practice in front of our nation’s highest court – the United States Supreme Court!

 Do you really want to trust years of your life, your personal and professional reputation, and thousands of dollars in fines to an inexperienced lawyer?